joysoftware/pypi_smhi/README.md

 Please visit http://opendata.smhi.se/apidocs/metfcst/parameters.html for more information

+If you want to contribute you can use devcontainers in vscode for easiest setup.
+Please see [instructions here](.devcontainer/README.md)

 If you like what I do and want to buy me a cup of coffee.
 It is always appreciated :)